News and Events

 We are delighted to announce the publication of the database as a printed book, on 18 September 2018.
 Many thanks to Sam Clark and the team at London Publishing Partnership for all their help in producing this great title.
 The two-volume Guide to the Criminal Prisons of Nineteenth-Century England contains all critical information and surviving archives of the 844 penal institutions in the Prison History database, as well as a comprehensive introduction which includes a review of the current literature on penal history in Britain, an account of the methodology employed for recovering institutions and archives for Prison History, and some preliminary observations on the nineteenth-century penal landscape arising from the data assembled.

 More information on the Guide to the Criminal Prisons of Nineteenth-Century England, including purchasing information, can be found by following this link.

 In July 2018, Who Do You Think You Are magazine published a feature on the database.
 In it, Rosemary Collins explained how Prison History would be of tremendous use to those looking for criminal ancestors.
 Many thanks to the team at WDYTYA!

 Recovering the 19th Century Penal Landscape

-We are delighted to host a number of eminent speakers with expertise on prisons past and present, including: Prof Sean McConville (Queen Mary University of London), Dr Paul Carter (The National Archives), Prof Barry Godfrey (University of Liverpool), Dr Helen Johnston (University of Hull), Dr Maryse Tennant (Canterbury Christ Church University), Aiofe O’Connor (Find My Past), Nina Champion (Prisoners’ Education Trust) and Anita Dockley (Howard League for Penal Reform).
+We were delighted to host a number of eminent speakers with expertise on prisons past and present, including: Prof Sean McConville (Queen Mary University of London), Dr Paul Carter (The National Archives), Prof Barry Godfrey (University of Liverpool), Dr Helen Johnston (University of Hull), Dr Maryse Tennant (Canterbury Christ Church University), Aiofe O’Connor (Find My Past), Nina Champion (Prisoners’ Education Trust) and Anita Dockley (Howard League for Penal Reform).

-To download a programme, follow this link.
+To download the event programme, follow this link.